wanadev/zabbix-agent-extension-couchdb3/README.rst

                            sent to Zabbix)
-      --show-stats         Display the available stats with their values and description and exit (no stats will be sent to Zabbix)
+      --show-stats         Display the available stats with their values and description and exit (no stats will be sent to Zabbix) --generate-template  Generates a Zabbix 4 template with all supported keys and exit (no stats will be sent to Zabbix)

 Example: dumping CouchDB stats as JSON::